John Scanlon

 John Scanlon (September 10, 1841 – December 6, 1895) was an American farmer from Symco, Wisconsin who spent one term as a Greenback Party member of the Wisconsin State Assembly from Waupaca County, Wisconsin.

 Background

-Scanlon was born in Buninadin, County Sligo, Ireland on September 10, 1841, the son of John Scanlon Sr. and Anna May.
+Scanlon was born in Bunninadden, County Sligo, Ireland on September 10, 1841, the son of John Scanlon Sr. and Anna May.
 He received a common school education, and became a farmer.
 He came to Wisconsin in 1855, settled in Burnett, but moved to Waupaca County in 1856.

 He enlisted in the 7th Wisconsin Volunteer Infantry Regiment on December 31, 1864, and participated in the Battle of White Oak Road and the Battle of Five Forks in 1865.
 He and his unit (part of the famed Iron Brigade) were involved in the pursuit and capture of Robert E. Lee's army, and took part in the Grand Review of the Armies at Washington on May 3, 1865.
 He was mustered out July 3, 1865, when the regiment returned to Madison from Kentucky and was discharged.